 Wastewater from some industrial and agricultural activities cannot be cleaned effectively in a POTW.
 Fort Bend Services can assist with a vast array of industries:

 - Meat and Poultry Processing

 - Food Preparation

 Though the impurities may be mostly biodegradable, their concentration may be too high for these biological plants to process efficiently.
 These wastewater streams need Fort Bend Services’ chemical technology and products.

 Oxidation or other chemical reactions can convert dissolved impurities to insoluble ones, and coagulants and flocculants can help separate the suspended solids from the liquid.
 The almost clean water can then go to a POTW or a similar producer operated system.

-Some industrial operations produce wastewater which isn't biodegradable and is potentially harmful to our environment.
+Some industrial operations produce wastewater which isn’t biodegradable and is potentially harmful to our environment.
 These waste streams may require innovative combinations of chemical and physical processes to remove their contaminants.
 Classical treatments like oxidation, coagulation, flocculation, and flotation may be supplemented by centrifugation, ultra filtration, or reverse osmosis.
-Fort Bend Services' waste treatment engineers are experienced in the application of all these methods.
+Fort Bend Services’ waste treatment teams are experienced in the application of all these methods.
 Whatever the wastewater problem, we can help.